-Photo above: San Marzano tomatoes, perfect for dehydrating tomatoes in halves.
+Photo: San Marzano tomatoes, perfect for dehydrating tomatoes in halves.

 A great way of dehydrating tomatoes is to dry them in halves.
 San Marzano tomatoes, with their oblong shape and meaty texture, are perfect tomatoes for drying.
 Big Boy and Better Boy tomatoes are too fat to dry in halves; they are better suited to dicing or slicing, which is covered further down the page.